 Finding great cat foods for every budget

 In the wild your cat would get perfectly balanced, ideal nutrition, neatly wrapped into one small package: a mouse.
-Commercial cat foods essentially try to replicate that delicate balance of proteins, fats, vitamins and minerals.
+The best commercial cat foods essentially try to replicate that delicate balance of proteins, fats, vitamins and minerals.
 Some do a surprisingly accurate job, critics say.
-We found good cat foods at every price point -- from 60-cent canned supermarket cat food to $40 bags of frozen gourmet duck for your cat.
+However, caring cat owners need to be wary as lots of cat foods fall woefully short.
+That said, we found good, species appropriate cat foods at nearly every price point -- from 70-cent canned supermarket cat food to $40 bags of frozen gourmet duck for your cat.

 Among cat foods, there are three main choices:

-- Dry cat food can be convenient, but some veterinarians say dry-fed cats don't get enough moisture.
+Dry cat food is more convenient then canned, but some experts say dry-fed cats don't get enough moisture.
 Others say dry food works fine.
 Meat-rich dry cat foods with little or no grain are the critics' choice for carnivorous cats.
-Top brands cost $13 to $25 for a 5-pound bag.

-- Raw frozen cat food does the best job impersonating prey.
+Raw cat food does the best job of impersonating prey.
 Raw meat and organs are ground up in exact proportions to give cats all the nutrients they need.
-Prices vary wildly, depending on what species your cat dines upon.
-The Best Reviewed frozen raw cat food offers varieties ranging from chicken at $18 for a 3-pound bag, up to $25 per bag for frozen rabbit.
+Many raw cat foods are sold frozen, but some raw or near-raw dehydrated varieties are also available.